prathje/motion-canvas-player-dist/README.md

 Note that the included project might not work with the specified version.

 ## Todos
-- Add example projects for other MotionCanvas versions
+- Add example projects for other Motion Canvas versions
-- Add notes on other ways to include MotionCanvas in projects
+- Add notes on other ways to include Motion Canvas in projects